How to buy Metalicity (MCT) shares

 Metalicity share price volatility

 Metalicity Limited, together with its subsidiaries, explores for and develops gold and zinc deposits in Australia and Canada.
 The company's flagship project is the Kookynie Gold project located in the Eastern Goldfields of Western Australia.
-It also holds interests in the Yundamindra Gold project located to the south east of Leonora and east of Kookynie; and a 100% interest in the Admiral Bay Zinc project located in the Canning Basin, Kimberley region of Western Australia.
 The company was formerly known as PLD Corporation Limited and changed its name to Metalicity Limited in July 2015.
 Metalicity Limited was incorporated in 1999 is based in Perth, Australia.